ezWeb-Solution/ezWeb_milestone_2/README.md

 ### Milestone 2 - Project Log
 <a href="https://docs.google.com/spreadsheets/d/1Jiu08K7gVhJW_78oDguFb-8-r4jeRqJlmby4ro-4XWc/edit#gid=0">Milestone 2 Project Log (30 May - 27 June)</a>

+### Post Milestone 2 Reflections
+#### Limitations and Struggles
+We were able to add integrate most of the website's features with the Telegram bot, and have extensively tested the bot to fix bugs that appeared along the way.
+However, there are a few minor features that we have yet to implement as it was either not a priority, or we were unable to confidently implement it as of Milestone 2.

+##### Payment Testing
+Currently, we are only able to test the payments on a Test Mode.
+For now, it has worked well as we are able to detect and confirm successful payments on our payments provider, Stripe.
+However, we were unable to test the bot out of Test Mode as that would require us to make actual payments, of which Stripe would be taking a cut of.
+We are planning to test the bot once with real payments to ensure that it works well by the end of Milestone 3.

+##### Edit Listings
+After successfully implementing the create and delete listings function, the next step would have been to add the 'Edit Listings' function.
+However, there are too many parts of a single listing and we took some time to a concrete conclusion on how we would like the prompt/response flow to look like.
+There were two possibilities.
+1. Upon choosing the 'Edit Listing' option, the user would be prompted to provide a whole new set of details for the listing.
+This would be the much easier option, but would certainly not be as user friendly as we would have liked it to be.
+2. Upon choosing the 'Edit Listing' option, the user would be asked which part of the listing they would like to edit.
+Currently, there are a total of five fields as seen below that they would be allowed to choose from.
+However, within each field, there may be multiple subfields/photos which we will have to create separate API calls for updating.
+- Title (Input string)
+- Property Details, such as property type, number of rooms, address, tenure, total area, floor, price, and number of storeys (Input string)
+- Description (Input string)
+- Featured photo (.jpg/.png upload)
+- Extra display photos (.jpg/.png upload)
+As of now, we are planning to go with option 2, but this will take quite a bit of time to implement and will implementing the 'Edit Listings' function as our top current priority.

+##### Edit Agent Details
+The 'Edit Agent Details' function suffered from the same problems as mentioned in the 'Edit Listings' section.
+There were too many fields that would have required an extensive amount of time to include and test, which was why we have decided to implement it at a later stage and direct our atttention to ensuring that key features of the product were able to function properly at this time.

+##### Agent Interviews
+We intended to interview actual real estate agents to get more feedback on whether our product served as a sufficiently powerful product-market fit.
+However, we decided against conducting interviews prematurely and have decided to interview real estate agents at a later stage once we have a product that they can test.
+This would allow us to:
+1. Receive feedback on whether our product fulfills their needs.
+2. Find out if the design of the website is comparable to industry standards.
+3. Receive suggestions on what other key features real estate agents would like to have integrated.

+#### Feedback Received
+To be added...

 ## Milestone 3 - Extension (25 Jul) (To Be Confirmed)
 Task  | Description | Handled by | Date